cmorriscode/tic-tac-toe/README.md

-Simple tic tac toe game in the browser
+Simple tic tac toe game in the browser.